The Dam Keeper: Plot

 Pig lives alone in a windmill on the outskirts of town.
 The windmill sits atop a massive wall and continually blows away a dark fog that perpetually looms outside the wall.
 Every day, Pig winds the windmill to keep it turning, just like his father before him.

 However, in town and at school, nobody likes Pig.
 Even though he protects the town, the other animal children make fun of him and bully him.

 Soon, a new student, Fox, arrives at the school carrying a sketchbook and quickly becomes rather popular.
-One day, she mistakingly drops the sketchbook while leaving the classroom, and Pig discovers that Fox draws mocking caricatures of classmates and teachers.
+One day, she mistakenly drops the sketchbook while leaving the classroom, and Pig discovers that Fox draws mocking caricatures of classmates and teachers.
 Fox shows up the next day upset about losing the sketchbook, but she is quickly relieved to see that Pig has it with him.

 That day at school, bullies drag Pig into the restroom and harass him.
 Fox discovers Pig in the restroom, and consoles him and teaches him to use art as an emotional outlet for his daily hardships.
 The two become good friends.
 After school one day, Pig notices Fox surrounded by several other students looking at one of her drawings and laughing.
 Emboldened, Pig approaches the group.
 Through the crowd, Pig barely sees a mean-looking caricature of himself, with "Dirty P-" written at the top.
 Devastated, Pig rips the drawing out of Fox's sketchbook and runs away in tears.

 As evening continues, the fog draws near - Pig should be returning to his home to wind the windmill.
 Instead, sitting in sorrow, he puts on his gas mask and waits as the fog envelops the town while the other animals flee in terror.
 Eventually, Pig looks down at the drawing and discovers that he is not the only one caricatured—Fox is next to him, and the title is actually "Dirty Pals".
 Jolted back to his senses, Pig realizes what horrible risk the town is in.
 He makes his way to the windmill and manages to rid the town of the fog, losing and damaging one of the mill's propellers in the process.

 Pig gazes out the window of the windmill as the fog clears and the citizens begin cleaning up.
 Pig remembers the drawing and begins to leave.
 Upon opening the door, Fox is waiting for him.
 Pig acknowledges his misunderstanding, and she extends forgiveness to him.
 The two then play together inside the windmill.